Patate27/sedra-stratum-bridge/README.md

 # Sedra Stratum Adapter

+Modified from [@lukewarmIQ], this version replaces all references of Kaspa, KS_, kaspad; with: Sedra, sedra_ sedrad.
+The database for grafana has also been updated to reflect these changes.
+HiveOs and references to non-asic miners have been removed.

-Shoutout to [@rdugan](https://github.com/rdugan), his real release should come out soon
+Shoutout to [@rdugan](https://github.com/rdugan), his real release should come out soon.

-Ignore the Readme except for docker setup, that is the only one I have tested but should work as intended.
+- Ignore the Readme except for docker setup, that is the only one I have tested but should work as intended.

 This is a lightweight daemon that allows mining to a local (or remote) sedra node using stratum-base miners.